MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 Now you can start making other API calls and build your game.

-For a list of all available client API Calls see our [PlayFab documentation](http://api.playfab.com/documentation).
+For a list of all available client API Calls see our [PlayFab API References](../../api-references/index.md) documentation.

 Happy Coding!